Edward-Eth/BrytonUtilities24/README.md

 7. To get the files onto your Bryton rider, follow the steps further down in this readme

 # Local Windows installation steps using git (if you want to contribute)
-1. This repo is written for python 3.12, which can be downloaded here: https://www.python.org/downloads/ or by using the Windows app store (easier for beginners)
+1. This repo is written for python 3.12, which can be downloaded here: https://www.python.org/downloads/
 2. You will also need to install git, for instructions go here: https://git-scm.com/download/win
 3. After installing python 3.12, checkout the repo using this command: `git clone https://github.com/Edward-Eth/BrytonUtilities24.git` in the location you want to keep the files
 4. Create a new virtual environment in the repo folder: `python -m venv BrytonUtilities24/BrytonUtilitiesVenv`